istio/istio.io/content/docs/setup/kubernetes/getting-started/index.md

 When you're ready to consider more advanced Istio use cases, check out the following resources:

-- If you want your installation to use Istio's Container Network Interface (CNI) plugin, visit our [CNI guide](/docs/setup/kubernetes/additional-setup/cni/).
+- To install using Istio's Container Network Interface (CNI) plugin, visit our [CNI guide](/docs/setup/kubernetes/additional-setup/cni/).

 - If you want to perform a multicluster setup, visit our